synapse-wireless/e20-gateway-hosted-webserver/WALKTHROUGH.md

 **NOTE** – the send_message routine is defined in syn_websockets,js, described next.

-### Source Code Walk-through (Javascript File [syn_websocket.js](web_app/www/syn_websocket.js))
+### Source Code Walk-through (JavaScript File [syn_websocket.js](web_app/www/syn_websocket.js))
 The following code walk-through intersperses commentary with source code.

 ```js
 // (c) Copyright 2015, Synapse Wireless, Inc.
 ```

-The other Javascript code can call the following function to send messages over the Web Socket interface to the app_server.py code running on the E20 Gateway.
+The other JavaScript code can call the following function to send messages over the Web Socket interface to the app_server.py code running on the E20 Gateway.

 ```js
 // Send a message over our WebSocket to SNAP Connect server